Tests for comparing time-invariant and time-varying spectra based on the Anderson-Darling statistic: Comparing time-invariant spectra

 are expected to behave like i.i.d. $F(2,2)$ distribution for a large $L$ as $T$ tends to infinity.
 Then the test for the null (\ref{eqn:nullhypothesis_equalityofspectraldensities}) is transformed to the gof test

-Based on this idea, \cite{ZhangTu2016} proposed a Pearson-like statistic, with a limiting chi-square distribution, to test (\ref{eqn:nullhypothesis_equalityofspectraldensities}).
-However, as it relies on the choice of partition sets, different choices may result in different test results.
+Based on this idea, \cite{ZhangTu2018} proposed a Pearson-like statistic, with a limiting chi-squared distribution, to test (\ref{eqn:nullhypothesis_equalityofspectraldensities}).
+However, as it relies on the partition of the sample space, different partitions may result in different test results.

 The criterion proposed by \cite{AndersonDarling1952} covers a broad class gof test statistics that are constructed by a measure of discrepancy or ``distance'' between the cdf and its empirical counterpart.
 Compared to others such as those proposed by \cite{AndersonDarling1952}, the Anderson-Darling statistic (\ref{eqn:andersondarlingstatistic}) has two advantages when testing a sample drawn from $F(2,2)$.
-First, when $F(x)=\frac{x}{1+x}\mathbb{I}_{(0,\infty)}(x)$ is the cdf of $F(2,2)$, the simplified expression of $\hat{A}_n$ is
+First, the statistic $\hat{A}_n$ is easy to compute and its value is unchanged if replacing the observations $x_1,\cdots,x_n$ by their reciprocals $1/x_1,\cdots,1/x_n$.
+When $F(x)=\frac{x}{1+x}\mathbb{I}_{(0,\infty)}(x)$ is the cdf of $F(2,2)$, by (2) of \cite{AndersonDarling1954}, we obtain that the simplified expression of $\hat{A}_n$ is

-where $x_{(1)}<\cdots<x_{(n)}$ is the sorted series of $x_i$, $i=1,\cdots,n$.
-From (\ref{eqn:simplifiedADstatistic}), we find $\hat{A}_n(x_1,\cdots,x_n)=\hat{A}_n(1/x_1,\cdots,1/x_n)$, keeping consistency for the periodogram-ratios in the sense that the value of $\hat{A}_n$ is unchanged after exchanging places of nominator and denominator.
-Second, since the $F(2,2)$ is heavy-tailed and has the reciprocal exchangeability (i.e., if $X\sim F(2,2)$ then $X^{-1}\sim F(2,2)$), differences from it is prone to be detected in the tails.
-Thus, the A-D statistic is quite powerful to reject the null~\citep{AndersonDarling1954}.
+where $x_{(1)}<\cdots<x_{(n)}$ is the ordered series of $x_i$, $i=1,\cdots,n$.
+Since $x_{(i)}=1/y_{(n-i+1)}$ holds if $y_i=1/x_i$, $i=1,\cdots,n$, we obtain from (\ref{eqn:simplifiedADstatistic}) that $\hat{A}_n(x_1,\cdots,x_n)=\hat{A}_n(1/x_1,\cdots,1/x_n)$ holds.
+This results in that the value of $\hat{A}_n$ is invariant after exchanging places of numerator and denominator of the periodogram-ratios when testing the gof (\ref{eqn:goodnessoffit}) by the the A-D statistic.
+Second, the A-D statistic is quite powerful in testing a distribution deviating the $F(2,2)$.
+Since the $F(2,2)$ is heavy-tailed and has the reciprocal exchangeability (i.e., if $X\sim F(2,2)$ then $X^{-1}\sim F(2,2)$), differences from it is prone to be detected in the tails.
+The A-D statistic is the one that is quite powerful to detect the differences in the tails~\citep{AndersonDarling1954}.

 Due to the properties of statistic (\ref{eqn:andersondarlingstatistic}), we propose an Anderson-Darling-like statistic